 Appropriate Sacramental Formation is critical to the proper reception and life-long practice of the Sacraments.
 To that end, all students wishing to receive any sacrament must attend Religious Education Faith Formation classes for the two years prior to the sacrament being received with a minimum of 75% attendance.
 During the first and second year, Catechesis of the Good Shepherd, Level II students prepare for and celebrate the sacraments of Reconciliation and Eucharist for the first time.
 Parents have an important role in the preparation for these sacraments; and are asked to attend the 6 mandatory Meditation Series evenings with their child.
 All meetings will be hosted by Melissa Doyle, CGS Coordinator, and are held for the purpose of presenting talks on the respective Sacraments, and all details related to the Sacraments.
 Parents are also encouraged to attend Adult Faith Formation as they continue their own faith formation journey.

 Confirmation Preparation is a 2 year process at St. Philip.
-All middle school students must complete both years of Confirmation preparation at St. Philip, regardless of their grade.
-Confirmation 1 and Confirmation 2 students are asked to attend weekly Faith Formation sessions on Sunday at 9:30am or 3:30 pm or Wednesdays 4:30pm with a minimum of 75% of attendance.
-In addition to these sessions, both Confirmation 1 and 2 parents and students are required to attend monthly Sunday evening sessions.
+All middle school students age 12 and over must complete both years of Confirmation preparation at St. Philip, regardless of their grade.
+Confirmation 1 and Confirmation 2 students are asked to attend weekly Faith Formation sessions on Sunday at 9:30am or 11:15am (in Spanish) or 3:30 pm or Wednesdays at 5:00pm with a minimum of 75% of attendance.
 During these sessions, Confirmation 1 students and parents explore the beauty of Theology of the Body for Middle Schoolers; Confirmation 2 students and parents delve into the Sacrament of Confirmation and what it means to be Catholic.

 - Confirmation 1 students are also required to complete 10 service hours (5 for the community and 5 for the church) and attend the diocesan Sealed retreat.